GemmaGoddard33/Engineering-Without-Borders-Class-Project/README.md

 Click `New app` under review apps, and link your test branch from your repo

 Once the app is created, click on it and go to `manage add-ons`.
 Search for `Heroku Postgres` and add it.
 Navigate to the settings and select `Add buildbpack` in `Buildbpacks`.
-Add the `https://github.com/timanovsky/subdir-heroku-buildpack` buildpack.
+Add the `https://github.com/timanovsky/subdir-heroku-buildpack` build pack.

 Repeat the same steps for the frontend pipeline, but don't add the `Heroku Postgres` add-on.

 Under staging app, select `Create new app` and link your main branch from your repo.
 Do this for both pipelines.

 Config Vars can be set in `Settings` -> `Config Vars` -> `Reveal config vars`.
 Both the frontend and backend need the `PROJECT_PATH` variable which is set to the directory where the app is hosted, so either backend or frontend.
-The rest of the environment varaibles for the respective applications can be set like we did with the `.env.local` files.
+The rest of the environment variables for the respective applications can be set like we did with the `.env.local` files.
 The environment variables with URLs must be changed to match their new URLs.

 You can select `Open app` in the pipeline dashboard once the apps are built.